ntnxnelson/sampleapp/README.md

 expects the tier's software to already be installed by your automation.
 Each script is idempotent and safe to re-run.

+The archives have their files at the root, so extract each one into a directory you create first (`tar` does not create the `-C` target).
+Any location works, for example the home directory; the scripts copy what needs to live elsewhere (`/opt/peaks-api`, `/var/www/peaks`) as root themselves.

 Common prerequisites for all three scripts:

 - run as root (`sudo`), on Ubuntu with systemd;